Investigating solar panels, joint lubricants, COVID-19 and much more.

 After Spatz arrived at ANSTO’s Lucas Heights facility in 2017, it took a team of experts including instrument scientist Dr Anton Le Brun more than 18 months to reassemble it and begin testing.

-ANSTO already has one neutron reflectometer, called Platypus, but Spatz will mean more experiments can be done and adds the ability to analyse samples with infrared light as well as neutrons.
+ANSTO already had one neutron reflectometer, called Platypus.
+Spatz opens neutron scanning to more users and adds the ability to also analyse samples with infrared light.

 Banner image: The Spatz instrument under construction.
 Credit: ANSTO